 The wish to be close to the beloved is characteristic of profound love.
 However, can romantic closeness be too close, causing lovers to feel as if they are in captivity without any personal space?
 Should we (as John Stevenson suggests) keep a loose rein on our marriage in order to keep it steady?
 A commuter marriage is an option worth considering.

 Losing one's personal space: The story of Laura

-"When my former husband and I lived in a commuter marriage, I felt good about having my own personal space so I did not have extramarital affairs.
-After eleven years of marriage, when we moved with our three girls to a house of our own and stayed in the house every day, I felt that my personal space and freedom were being violated by my husband and as if I was in captivity.
-At that time I began to have affairs.”
+"When my former husband and I lived in a commuter marriage, I felt good about having my own personal space, so I did not have extramarital affairs.
+After 11 years of marriage, when we moved with our three girls to a house of our own and stayed in the house every day, I felt that my personal space and freedom were being violated by my husband and as if I was in captivity.
+At that time, I began to have affairs.”